streetwriters/notesnook/docs/importing/onenote.md

 route: /importing/how-do-i-import-notes-from-onenote
 ---

-# How do I import notes from OneNote notes app
+# How do I import notes from OneNote notes app?

 The following steps will help you import your notes from OneNote easily.

 1. Go to [Notesnook Importer](https://importer.notesnook.com) and select `OneNote` from list of apps.